z-logo

 It is a must-have AI-powered writing assistant for researchers, available as a plugin for Microsoft Word, Google Docs, and other Office-compatible platforms.

 Ref-n-write helps you rephrase academic sentences while maintaining formal tone and consistency, making it especially valuable for non-native English speakers and those working on research-intensive documents.
-The tool also includes a comprehensive academic phrasebank and example sentences for common academic topics, making it a suitable AI tool for research when it comes to the writing and revision stage.
+It also includes a comprehensive academic phrasebank and example sentences for common academic topics, It is considered one of the suitable AI tools for research, particularly for writing, editing, and proofreading

-• Best for: Rewriting and paraphrasing academic text to improve clarity and avoid plagiarism.
+• Best for: Rewriting and paraphrasing academic text to improve clarity.

 • Pros: Offers an extensive academic phrasebank with discipline-specific expressions.